Starting price: $499/£400

 Operating system: Android 11 with One UI 3.0

 Battery life (Hrs: Mins): 12:19 (60Hz), 10:19 (120Hz)

 Size: 6.3 x 2.9 x 0.3 inches (159.9 x 75.1 x 8.4mm)

 The Samsung Galaxy A52 5G offers just enough premium features for little enough money to make users think twice about buying a flagship phone.
 Priced at $499/£400, it’s designed for the average user who cares mainly about photography, streaming, gaming and battery life.
 With this phone, you get a 120Hz display, four rear cameras and 5G connectivity in a colorful design — all for less than $500.

 The Galaxy A52 5G delivers enough flagship-level features that may tempt you to buy this phone rather than the more expensive Samsung Galaxy S21 or Galaxy S20 FE.
 But as we found during testing for our Samsung Galaxy A52 5G review, this handset isn't as strong as other midrange phones in its price range.

 - Galaxy A52 5G vs. Galaxy A42 5G vs. Galaxy A32 5G: How they compare

 - These are the best unlocked Android phones

 Samsung Galaxy A52 5G review: Price and release date

-The Galaxy A52 5G started shipping April 9 in the U.S. after going on sale in the UK.
+The Galaxy A52 5G began shipping in the U.S. back in April after previously going on sale in the UK.
 The Galaxy A52 5G costs $499/€429, and comes with 6GB of RAM and 128GB of storage.
 This is the same price as the Google Pixel 4a 5G, $100 more than the basic iPhone SE (which lacks 5G connectivity), and $200 more than the OnePlus Nord N10 5G.